-To open the tool, select Code > Search & Code > Sentiment Analysis from the main menu.
+To open the tool, select the Search & Code tab and from there Sentiment Analysis.

 Select documents or document groups that you want to search and click Continue.

 - Select the base unit for the search and the coding:

 - paragraphs

 - sentences

 - Select the type of sentiment you want to code:

 - positive

 - neutral

 - negative